Python

 SageMaker Workflow:

-5. Deploy: After training is completed, models can be deployed to Amazon SageMaker endpoints, for real-time predictions.
+Deploy: After training is completed, models can be deployed to Amazon SageMaker endpoints for real-time predictions.

 SageMaker benefits

-• It provides machine learning algorithms highly optimized on speed, accuracy and scaling to run on extremely large training datasets.
+It provides machine learning algorithms highly optimized speed, accuracy and scaling to run on extremely large training datasets.

-When you log in to Amazon Web Services and choose SageMaker, there are some important first steps to be done:
+When you log in to Amazon Web Services and choose SageMaker, there are some important first steps to be taken:

-Every time you create a user profile it is again the jupyter server that AWS manages, but every time you create a new notebook, app or machine, they will be running on a new EC2 instance each, so you have to be cautious because all your running instances is what will be charged, so make sure to log out or if you are not using an instance, shut it down so that you are not charged.
-The good part is that you can have as many machines running as you want and you have them running in all different environments so you can have an R machine, a Spark machine, a Pytorch machine, a tensorflow machine, among others.
+Every time you create a user profile, it is again the Jupyter server that AWS manages, but every time you create a new notebook, app or machine, they will be running on a new EC2 instance each, so you have to be cautious because all your running instances are what will be charged, so make sure to log out or, if you are not using an instance, shut it down so that you are not charged.
+The good part is that you can have as many machines running as you want and have them running in all different environments, so you can have an R machine, a Spark machine, a PyTorch machine, a TensorFlow machine, among others.

 Reasons to pick SageMaker Studio: